mrnoisytiger/atlasAI/README.md

 ## Why This is Open-Source

 This project has finally been made open-source because I'm tired of managing my own development server.
+Also because I wanted to try out Codaid which is pretty pointless if I have a development server already.